 Maternal Risk

-The only study that evaluated maternal morbidity after reducing elective deliveries before 39 is the Intermountain Healthcare (IHC) quality improvement initiative.30 Researchers found a slight decrease in postpartum anemia and cesarean deliveries due to fetal distress and a slight increase in mild preeclampsia (Table X, Y) There were no differences in infectious morbidity.
+The only study that evaluated maternal morbidity after reducing elective deliveries before 39 is the Intermountain Healthcare (IHC) quality improvement initiative.30 Researchers found a slight decrease in postpartum anemia and numbers of cesarean deliveries due to fetal distress; and a slight increase in mild preeclampsia (Table X, Y) There were no differences in infectious morbidity.
 Overall, there was not significant clinical impact on maternal morbidity after the IHC quality improvement program was instituted.

 Table X. Selected Maternal Outcome Data Before and After Inititation of the Intermountain Healthcare <39 Week Elective Delivery Reduction Program (1999-2000 and 2001-2006)